 What is this notion of "humility" and what does it have to do with Torah?

-Judaism defines humility as "living with the reality that nothing matters except doing the right thing."
-That means the humble person is not dependent on the opinion of others.
+True humility means living with the reality that nothing matters except doing the right thing.
+The humble person is not dependent on the opinion of others.
 Because sometimes doing the right thing is popular (and consistent with one's ego needs), and sometimes it's not.
-But the humble person can set his ego aside, if need be, in order to consistently do the right thing.
+The humble person can set his ego aside, to consistently do the right thing.

-Humility is the ability to be objective about one's own position vis-a-vis everyone else.
+Humility is the ability to be objective about one's own position vis-a-vis others.
 If I am in the position to lead, then I should lead.
 And if not, I should defer.
-I must know where I stand, and not take undo liberties.
-If I am in the presence of someone more knowledgeable, I should think twice before speaking.
+I know where I stand, and not take undo liberties.
+If I am in the presence of someone more knowledgeable, I think twice before speaking.
 There is nothing more annoying than an accountant standing in a roomful of doctors and pontificating on medical science.

 Rabbi Rafael of Barshad (19th century Europe) summed it up as follows: "When I get to heaven, they'll ask me, why didn't you learn more Torah?
 And I'll tell them that I'm slow-witted.
 Then they'll ask me, why didn't you do more kindness for others?
 And I'll tell them that I'm physically weak.
 Then they'll ask me, why didn't you give more Tzedakah?
 And I'll tell them that I didn't have enough money.
 But then they'll ask me: If you were so stupid, weak and poor, why were you so arrogant?
 And for that I won't have an answer."

-Step One of humility is to put our relationship with God into perspective.
-We feel the "we," rather than the self-indulgent, negative energy.
-We emerge more relaxed, calm and flexible.
-And this in turn trickles down to all our interpersonal relationships: business partnership, marriage, community and nation-building.
+Step one of humility is to put our relationship with God into perspective.
+We feel the "We," rather than the self-indulgent, negative energy.
+This makes us more relaxed, calm and flexible, which trickles down to all our interpersonal relationships: business partnership, marriage, community and nation-building.

 More tools for gaining humility:

-A crucial step to humility is found in the opening verse of the Book of Numbers.
-"And God spoke to Moses in the Sinai Desert."
+A crucial step to humility is found in the opening verse of the Book of Numbers: "And God spoke to Moses in the Sinai Desert" (Numbers 1:1).
 The Sages ask a fundamental question: Why was the Torah given in a desert?
 Because a desert is empty.
-What this means is that to acquire Torah – to receive God's wisdom - we must first be willing to open up space inside.
+This means that to acquire Torah – to receive God's wisdom – one must first be willing to open up space inside.

-As we prepare for the Shavuot holiday and reliving the Sinai experience, the message for us is to know our place, make some space, and let the truth of God and His Torah enter deep inside.
+The message of Shavuot, the holiday of reliving the Sinai experience, is to know our place, make some space, and let the truth of God and His Torah enter deep inside.